thu-coai/ecm/README.md

 ```Shell
 python baseline.py --use_emb --use_imemory --use_ememory
 ```
-You can remove "--use_emb", "--use_imemory", "--use_ememory" to remove the embedding, internal memory, and external memory module respectively
+You can remove "--use_emb", "--use_imemory", "--use_ememory" to remove the embedding, internal memory, and external memory module respectively.

 2. **test**
 ```Shell